HenFaibishProjects/ai-team-kit/QUICK_START.md

 ## Accessing the Application

 1. Open your browser to **http://localhost:4200**
-2. You'll see the AI Team Kit application
+2. You'll see the Virtual Team Kit application
 3. Register a new account at **/register**
 4. Login at **/login**
 5. Access the dashboard and other features